Pelvis Fracture

 X-ray of a pelvis fixed with screws.

 Figure 7: X-ray of a pelvis fixed with screws.
-The patient also had a femur injury that was fixed with a femoral rod and screws.
+The patient also had a femur injury that was fixed with a rod and screws.

 Long Term